Introduction and survey methodology

 Timeliness refers to the lapse of time between publication and the period to which the data refers.
 Punctuality refers to the time lag between the actual and planned dates of publication.

-Results for each month’s fieldwork are released around four weeks after the end of the fieldwork period.
-This period has been kept as short as possible given the urgency of policy needs for information about the coronavirus situation.
+Results are released around three months after the end of the fieldwork period.
+This period has been kept as short as possible to ensure that results are timely.

 More detailed topic-specific reporting follows, depending on the needs of survey users.